kcbaltz/SumoLogic/README.md

 This is a utility to manage sources on multiple Sumo Logic Collectors at once.
 It currently allows you to add and update sources using the SumoLogic REST API

 It uses substrings or regular expressions to work with a subset of all the collectors on your account.
+With it, you can mass-update similar collectors and sources.

 # Examples
 ## Find all the collectors who have "web" in their name